 Yamato is one of the most famous names in Japanese Hagi pottery and Yasuo is acknowledged to be one of the best working in this style.
-Even at an high age, he is still working at the same location, where he used to play at earliest age with clay.
-The here presented work is a kôgô, a lidded container for incense.
-It is shaped in a simple yet striking and creativ form of an eggplant.
-Yasuo used the typical Hagi-style red colored clay, which is covered with a thick, milky and partly greenish glaze.
-An unusual masterpiece.
+Yasuo was awarded many prizes throughout his career.
+Even now, approaching a high age, he is still working at the same location, where he used to play with clay from his earliest childhood years.
+The here presented work is a kōgō, a lidded container originally created for holding pieces of fragrant wood for the Japanese tea ceremony.
+The container can serve many other purposes as well.

 Yasuo used the typical Hagi-style red-colored, rough clay, which is covered with a thick, milky and partly greenish glaze.
 The kōgō is shaped in a simple yet striking and creative form of an eggplant.
 In Japanese culture the eggplant is a popular summer dish regarded as a lucky symbol since the ripe fruits exemplify prosperity.
 Also, the Japanese name for eggplant, nasu, bears a double meaning: Written with Chinese characters (茄子 or 茄), the word refers to the vegetable itself.
 However, written in a different way (なす or 成す), the word can be understood as a verb, meaning 'to achieve' or 'to accomplish'.